pshrmn/understanding-rollup/nodes.md

       * get the declarator's proxy
       * if the declarator is exported and its value is reassigned
         * if the declarator has a truthy init property, prepend the prefix to the code and set "empty" to false
-      * otherwise, if we are not treeshaking or the proxy is activated
+      * otherwise, if we are not treeshaking or the proxy is included
         * if Rollup should separate, insert prefix and kind (ie turn `x = 2` to `const x = 2`)
     * otherwise
-      * set "activated" to false
+      * set "included" to false
       * get all of the names from the declarator.
 This would be for the pattern types.
 For example, from `{ a, b } = {...}`, we would get `a` and `b`.
-There is some unimplemented code here, but if the declarator is activated, then set "activated" to true.
+There is some unimplemented code here, but if the declarator is included, then set "included" to true.
-      * if not tree shaking or activated is true
+      * if not tree shaking or included is true
         * if declarator should be separated, insert prefix and kind into code
         * set "empty" to false
     * render the declarator